citysciencelab/cut-mobilities-of-care-masterportal/doc/languages_en.md

 * "name": "Zeichnen / Schreiben" --> is never translated
 * "name": "translate#example:foo.bar.exampleMenuTitle" --> is translated, if the key exists
-* no name specified (the Name field does not exist here) --> Name comes from the model.js (here ../tools/draw/model.js)
+* no name specified (the Name field does not exist) --> Name comes from the model.js (here ../tools/draw/model.js)

 #### Define tool name in the model.js